 Teams explore a variety of media formats related to graphics, storytelling, TV, and film.
 These skills will prepare you for life or upcoming video festivals.

 If you applied to Workforce Alliance Summer Employment through Wallingford Youth & Social Service we are a host site.
-You can be paid to participate in this program.
+If funding is available, you can be paid to participate in this OJT program.
+Participants can earn High School Community Service Credit.

 Mon-Tues-Wed Each day starts at 1 pm.
 We have learned from past years that this start time works best.